systemetric/sheep/docs/troubleshooting.md

 ```
 If this prints out the markers then the issue is probably with your code, please see the [vision docs](https://hr-robocon.org/docs/vision.html)

 ## Can you post a kit to or from Hills Road

 We can post kits from Hills Road however you will need to cover the costs of shipping

 ## What is the patch and how do I install it?

-The patch is an update which improve your brain box, by adding more docs, more blocks to blocky, faster boot times and more!
+The patch is an update which improve your BrainBox, by adding more docs, more blocks to blocky, faster boot times and more!
 To patch your robot please follow the instructions [here](https://hr-robocon.org/docs/patching-the-robot.html).

 ## Why is the time wrong

 The Raspberry Pi does not keep time when it is off and so has no way of knowing how much time has passed since it was turned off.

-## Can't fit the 12v socket because of the case design

-I can't fit in the 12v socket because of the case design

-Sorry about that, the studs are positioned and sized to take lego, you can slim down the offending stud using a hot blade or a Dremmel tool.